 Rocking 5th Avenue in True Stones Style

 Suddenly, in the heart of the bustling city, a flatbed truck appeared, rolling down 5th Avenue with the band performing live on the back.
-With new guitarist Ron Wood officially making his debut as a member of the group, the Stones ripped into a high-energy version of Brown Sugar, catching onlookers completely by surprise.
+With new guitarist Ron Wood officially making his debut with the group (but stiull part of The Faces, not as an official Stone yet), the Stones ripped into a high-energy version of Brown Sugar, catching onlookers completely by surprise.
 Office workers leaned out of windows, traffic came to a standstill, and the streets filled with people trying to get a glimpse of the spectacle.
 It was spontaneous, gritty, and perfectly in line with the band’s rebel image.

 A Legendary Moment in Rock History

 That truck-top performance instantly became one of the most iconic moments in The Rolling Stones’ history.
-It not only announced the start of their massive 1975 Tour of the Americas but also solidified their reputation as masters of shock, style, and swagger.
+It not only announced the start of their massive 1975 Tour of the Americas (originally supposed to also reach Mexico, Brazil and Venezuela, thus the tour’s name, finally cancelled) but also solidified their reputation as masters of shock, style, and swagger.
 The stunt received widespread media coverage and became part of rock ‘n’ roll legend.
 With Ron Wood officially on board, the Stones were charging forward with renewed energy, and this creative publicity move set the tone for one of their most memorable tours ever.

 Like what you see?
 Help keep it going!
 This site runs on the support of readers like you.
 Your donation helps cover costs and keeps fresh Rolling Stones content coming your way every day.
 Thank you!